 The Lyft driver may also leave Ohio at some point.
 If this happens, filing a claim against such a driver would be impossible.

-Columbus, OH Rideshare Accident Attorneys Can Help Your Financial Recovery
+Reach Out to Our Experienced Columbus, OH Rideshare Accident Attorneys

 Ohio isn’t a no-fault insurance state.
-So, you can get financial compensation for your losses.
-First, however, you’ll need an excellent Ohio rideshare accident lawyer.
+So, you may be able to get financial compensation for your losses.
+First, however, you might want to consider speaking with a knowledgeable Ohio rideshare accident lawyer.
 Our attorneys have spent several years helping Lyft crash victims get monetary compensation for their injuries.

-We also have a great track record in dealing with rideshare drivers or their insurance companies.
-This is the experience we’ll bring to bear on your case.
-All you have to do is call us today for a FREE consultation.
+We have experience in dealing with rideshare drivers and their insurance companies.
+Call us today for a FREE consultation.